-I Preached My Most Powerful Sermon in a Whisper
+I Preached My Most Powerful Sermon in a 'Still Small Voice'

 When it was my turn, I chose to preach on the subject "Hearing the Still Small Voice" based on 1 Kings 19:11-12.
 I used the prophet Elijah as a good example of one who expected to hear God's voice in various ways.
 Instead, he heard God speak in "a still small voice."

 An earthquake came after the wind, but God was not in the earthquake.
-Then a fire came after the earthquake, but God was not in the fire.
+Then fire came after the earthquake, but God was not in the fire.
 Elijah did not hear God speak through any of those three occurrences.
-God spoke to Elijah in a low whisper.
-Some Bibles say God spoke to Elijah through a still small voice.
+Instead, God spoke to Elijah in a low whisper.
+Some Bibles say God spoke to Elijah in a still small voice.

 God's Still Small Voice

-Still in a whisper, I pointed out that many times people anticipate the way God will speak to them.
-They are usually wrong because God can get a person's attention in a way that is least expected.
+Still, in a whisper, I pointed out that many times people anticipate the way God will speak to them.
+Like Elijah, they are usually wrong because God can get a person's attention in a way that is least expected.

 God usually does not speak in a loud voice because He doesn't have to.
-Leaders with real authority don't have to yell in order to get people's attention.
+Leaders with real authority don't have to yell in order to get people's attention either.

 Aftermath of the Sermon